 The City of Philadelphia is partnering with the Federal Emergency Management Agency (FEMA), the Pennsylvania Emergency Management Agency (PEMA), and the Department of Defense (DoD) to operate a Type 1 Community Vaccination Center at the Pennsylvania Convention Center (PCC) with the capacity to vaccinate 6,000 persons per day.
-This site will operate seven days per week, 8am-8pm, for a minimum of six weeks, beginning March 3.
+This site, the Center City Vaccination Center (CCVC), is in operation seven days per week, 8am-8pm, for a minimum of eight weeks, beginning March 3.
+Of note, the vaccine provided at these clinics do not come from Philadelphia's allocation but are provided separately from the federal government.
 The Convention Center was selected for this operation due to its large size, centrality, access to many public transit lines, and ability to accommodate the amplification of a successful mass vaccination model previously operated by PDPH at this venue.
-The City will publish a separate transportation plan for this clinic.
-Of note, the vaccine provided at these clinics will not come from Philadelphia's allocation but will be provided separately from the federal government.
+As of March 20, 107,155 persons have been vaccinated at the site.